For anyone undertaking braces treatment, but especially a tween or teen, it can be a big transition and often, a big change to become accustomed to.

 What can I eat?

 This is a very common question!
-And rightfully so.
 With braces you’ll need to avoid very hard and crunchy foods that can break the braces off the teeth – such as whole apples, whole carrots or crusty bread.
 Usually that doesn’t mean you have to avoid those foods altogether – for example, apples can be sliced and chewed carefully on the back teeth.
 Immediately following an adjustment or orthodontic appointment, it is best to stick to soft foods such as bananas, pasta or soup if your teeth are feeling a little bit tender.

 How do I look after my braces?

 Great question and one we have answered here.

 No matter what type of orthodontic treatment you have, they shouldn’t get in the way of living your life.
 Teens who play a musical instrument such as a trumpet or flute may find that it takes a little bit of time to adjust to the new mouth placement with your orthodontic device.
 Sports are still safe to do, but you will need to ensure you wear a mouthguard at all times in contact sports like football.
 If you already own a mouthguard, you will need a new mouthguard fitted to account for your new appliance to best protect your teeth.
 We make our own custom fitted mouthguards, have a look here or call us on 133 862 to book in to have a mouthguard made especially for you.

 Do you have real before and after photos of your patients?

 We sure do!
 Here are just some of our transformed smiles using braces.
 Check out more HERE.